-One ingredient you may find him returning to: Coconut.
+One ingredient you may find him returning to is coconut.
 “I love coconut, in all forms and am a big fan of smoked soy and white soy,” he says.

-He also likes sesame, especially in its different forms such as sesame flour, sesame paste and sesame seeds, which toasted and untoasted work great with pastry.
+He also likes sesame, especially in its different forms such as sesame flour, sesame paste, and sesame seeds — which toasted or untoasted work great with pastry.
 “A lot of pastry is centered on nut paste – almond and pistachio – so how great is it to use sesame paste instead?” he says.
 “It’s a really interesting flavor – it has nuttiness but it also has something else about it.”

 Presentation is another big part of the CAW experience.
 Chef Werner says if he weren’t a chef he’d probably be a photographer as he’s very drawn to aesthetics.
 And indeed, read a review: Many have compared his cakes and pastries to art.
 Even the CAW spaces are known for their gorgeousness.